Spanish Guinea: Name

-From the resumption of Spanish sovereignty in 1843 to 1904 the colony went by various names in official documents.
-The name of the colony in an 1868 Royal decree that outlined the administration of the colony was the Spanish Possessions on the Gulf of Guinea.
+From the resumption of Spanish sovereignty in 1843, and until 1904, the colony went by various names in official documents.
+The name of the colony in an 1868 royal decree that outlined the administration of the colony was the Spanish Possessions on the Gulf of Guinea.
 The other name commonly used was the name Colony of Fernando Poo and Dependencies.
-In a royal decree in 1904 the official name became Spanish Territories on the Gulf of Guinea as many of the administrative inefficiencies in the previous decrees were rectified.
+In a royal decree in 1904, the official name became Spanish Territories on the Gulf of Guinea as many of the administrative inefficiencies in the previous decrees were rectified.
 This was reaffirmed in a 1935 decree.
-In 1956 the colony became the Province of the Gulf of Guinea, a province of Spain.
+In 1956, the colony became the Province of the Gulf of Guinea, a province of Spain.

 History

 18th–19th centuries

 Evolution of Spanish possessions and claims in the Gulf of Guinea (1778-1968).

 The Spanish colony in the Guinea region was established in 1778, by the Treaty of El Pardo between the Spanish Empire and the Portuguese Empire.
 Between 1778 and 1810, Spain administered the territory of Equatorial Guinea via its colonial Viceroyalty of the Río de la Plata, based in Buenos Aires (in present-day Argentina).

 From 1827 to 1843, the United Kingdom had a base on Bioko to combat the continuing Atlantic slave trade conducted by Spain and illegal traders.
 Based on an agreement with Spain in 1843, Britain moved its base to its own colony of Sierra Leone in West Africa.
-In 1844, on restoration of Spanish rule, it became known as the "Territorios Españoles del Golfo de Guinea".
+In 1844, on restoration of Spanish rule, it became known as the Territorios Españoles del Golfo de Guinea.
+In 1858, Captain Carlos Chacón arrived in Fernando Po to assume office as the first Governor of the Spanish territories.